Woodehh/Neodius/README.md

 * French (Canadian) is translated by: mpeter
 * French is translated by: Mati14
 * Japanese is translated by: neoojisan (https://twitter.com/neoojisan)
+* Norwegian is translated by: Nick the Dick
 * Flemish is translated by: ManicPreacher
 * Dutch is translated by: Benjamin de Bos (info@its-vision.nl)
 * Swedish is translated by: Kryptokenne (kryptokenne@kryptoteket.se)